ktangsali/physicsnemo-sym/docs/user_guide/features/post_processing.rst

      - ``.vtp``

 Generally speaking, these file types are listed most to least restrictive.
-Modulus Sym primarily will use ``vtkPolyData`` to output data given its flexibility, but other formats can offer significant memory savings if applicable.
+PhysicsNeMo Sym primarily will use ``vtkPolyData`` to output data given its flexibility, but other formats can offer significant memory savings if applicable.

 .. warning::

-    Modulus Sym currently does not support multi-block VTK files.
+    PhysicsNeMo Sym currently does not support multi-block VTK files.

 Converting Variables to VTK Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The workhorses of Modulus Sym' post-processing are the two functions ``var_to_polyvtk`` and  ``grid_to_vtk``, which are used for unstructured point data and grid data, respectively.
+The workhorses of PhysicsNeMo Sym' post-processing are the two functions ``var_to_polyvtk`` and  ``grid_to_vtk``, which are used for unstructured point data and grid data, respectively.
 Both of these functions take dictionaries of numpy arrays and write them to VTK files.
 When writing a custom constraint, inferencer or validator, using one of these functions will likely be needed to record your results.